dlang-community/awesome-d/README.md

 * [GitHub organization](https://github.com/dlang) - Official GitHub organization for D. Repository for all official D tools & code.
 * [Issue tracker](https://github.com/dlang) – Official issue tracker for D. Older reports can be found in the [archived tracker](https://issues.dlang.org/).
 * [Language specification](https://dlang.org/spec/spec.html) - The D programming language specification.

+### Status page

+*Unofficial, run by the community.*

+* [status.dlang.rocks](https://status.dlang.rocks) - Public infrastructure monitoring of services associated with or used by the D Language Foundation and its project contributors.

 ## Getting Help